jjuliacaroline/CyberSecurityBase2024/README.md

 **Browser input:** `http://127.0.0.1:8000/polls/<FUTURE_ID>/results/`

 ### FLAW 3: Cryptographic Failures - OWASP A02:2021
 **Source:** `polls/views.py` -> `def vote(request, question_id)` (line 73).
 **Before fix:** The application uses MD5 (`hashlib.md5`) to hash voter names.
 MD5 is a weak cryptographic algorithm that is vulnerable to collision attacks and can be easily cracked using rainbow tables or brute force.
 The hash length is 32 characters.
 **After fix:** The application uses SHA-256 (`hashlib.sha256`) to hash voter names.
 SHA-256 is a strong cryptographic hash function that is resistant to collision attacks and provides better security.
 The hash length is 64 characters.

 **How to test:**
-1. Vote on a poll with a voter name (e.g., "TestUser").
+1. Vote on a poll with a voter name (e.g."TestUser").
 2. Check the database:
 ```bash
     python3 manage.py dbshell